chevron_right1. What is a homeowner's association?

 The Homeowner's Association is a corporation and therefore requires a governing body to oversee its business.
 The Board of Directors is elected by the homeowners or as otherwise specified in the bylaws.
 The limitations and restrictions of the powers of the Board of Directors are outlined in the Association governing documents.
 There are five Directors on the Master Kings Crossing Board.

 A management company is contracted by the Board of Directors to provide such services as: collection of assessments, supervision of subcontractors, obtaining bids for subcontracted services, providing financial statements and collection reports.
 A management company can also serve as an advisor and general clearing house for problem solving and communications with homeowners and the Board of Directors.Our management company is Symmetry Commercial Management.
-The manager working in direct support of our HOA is Henry Stewart along with his assistant, Nicole James.
-They work from an office located at at 5959 Staples, Suite 211, Corpus Christi, TX 78411.
-Henry reports directly to the Board and all decisions are made by a majority vote of the Board of Directors.
+The manager working in direct support of our HOA is Carol Winkler.
+She works from an office located at at 302 Rosebud Avenue, Corpus Christi, TX 78404.
+Carol reports directly to the Master Board and all decisions are made by a majority vote of the Board of Directors.

 chevron_right4.
 What are the CC&Rs?